wootfish/theseus.dht/docs/index.md

 - Node IDs received by `info` queries are not yet stored in the routing table.
 - Have yet to implement a data store.
 It should track memory overhead of stored data and dynamically adjust storage times based on this.
 It should perhaps also rate-limit storage queries (or maybe rate-limiting would be better handled within DHTProtocol).
 - The NoiseWrapper protocol wrapper works, but implementing `hs_request` will require extending its functionality by a fair bit.
+- Speaking of Noise, traffic obfuscation during the Noise handshake is not nearly as strong as once the handshake is complete.
+Still working on a fix for this.
 - Once base features are stable, we'll need to implement node lookups.
 - Once node lookups are implemented, we'll want to set up intermittent automatic lookups to keep the local routing table fresh.
 - We do not yet have Elligator support.
 We'll either need to get this added into the Noise library or else shim it in at the protocol level.